Pakdeep/PWA_project_6sem_2022/README.md

 d.
 Offline features of a progressive webpage
 e.
 Lighthouse

 To run the project please download it and extract first.
-Secondly, open the file using comand prompt or vs code.
+Secondly, open the file using command prompt or vs code.
 Then, run the server using node server.js in the terminal.
 Thank you